apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 Remember use `- [x]` mark an item finished in the check list and there is a [demo pull request](https://github.com/apache/rocketmq/pull/152) can be your reference.

 # Merging a PR (yours or contributors)
 Start with reading [GitHub PR merging locally](https://help.github.com/articles/checking-out-pull-requests-locally/).
 Remember that pull requests are equivalent to a remote github branch with potentially a multitude of commits.
-In this case it is recommended to squash remote commit history to have one commit per issue, rather than merging in a multitude of contributor's commits.
+In this case, it is recommended to squash remote commit history to have one commit per issue, rather than merging in a multitude of contributor's commits.
 In order to do that, as well as to close the PR at the same time, it is recommended to use squash commits.
 Merging pull requests are equivalent to a "pull" of a contributor's branch:

     git checkout master      # switch to local master branch git pull apache master   # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/rocketmq.git ROCKETMQ-xxxx  # merge to master

-`--squash` ensures all PR history is squashed into single commit, and allows committer to use his/her own message.
+`--squash` ensures all PR history is squashed into a single commit, and allows the committer to use his/her own message.
 Please refer to git help for merge or pull for more information about `--squash` option.
 In this example we assume that the contributor's Github handle is "cuser" and the PR branch name is "ROCKETMQ-xxxx".
 Next, resolve all conflicts, or ask a contributor to rebase on top of master, if PR went out of sync.

 If you are ready to merge your own (committer's) PR you only need to merge (not pull), since you have a local copy that you've been working on.
 This is the branch that you used to create the PR.